 FOR CHILDREN AND TEENS

 Buscaglia, Leo.
+(1982).
 The Fall of Freddie the Leaf: A Story of Life for All Ages.
-(1982).
+NJ: SLACK Incorporated. [young and old!]

 Cammarata, Doreen.
 (2019).
-Someone I Love Died by Suicide: A story for child survivors and those who care about them.
-Limitless Press.
+Someone I Love Died by Suicide: A Story for Child Survivors and Those Who Care About Them. www.limitlesspress.com

 Karst, Patricie.
 (2013).
 The Invisible String.
 Camarillo, CA: Devorss & Company.

 McVicker, Ellen.
 (2018).
-Butterfly Kisses and Wishes on Wings. (self-published: www.butterflykissesbook.com) [Great resource to read to a child who is facing the cancer of a loved one.]
+Butterfly Kisses and Wishes on Wings. www.butterflykissesbook.com [Great resource to read to a child who is facing the cancer of a loved one.]

 National Alliance for Grieving Children.
 (2016).
 When Someone Dies: A Child-Caregiver Activity Book.
 FL.